Charles (2) Woodhurst

 Marcella May was born at 28, Flemming Street (near the Kingsland Road) in Haggerston, and the occupation of her father "Charles Woodhurst" is given on her birth certificate as "blacksmith (harnessman)".
 The 1891 Census for Flemming Street lists the house numbers only up to No. 26, and discloses no apparently relevant persons residing in that street or in those neighbouring it.

 Marcella May may have been the accidental product of a brief liaison between Annie and Charles (2).
 What is certain is that by early 1891 Annie was living with a man named William Henry Hurst.
-It appears (so far) coincidental that his surname is a suffix of "Woodhurst".
+It is wholly coincidental that his surname is a suffix of "Woodhurst".
 The 1891 Census finds Annie at age "31" living at Stanley House in Stanley Road, Leyton, Essex.
 She was the head of household and described as a widowed housekeeper born in St. Pancras.
 With her was William Henry Hurst, described as her brother-in-law and as an unmarried engine smith aged "39" born in London's Cripplegate.
 Also present were two "sons" George Charles Richard Hurst (aged "11") and Charles William Hurst (aged "9") - both born in St. Pancras - and a girl "Marcella May Wood Hurst" aged 11 months and born in Shoreditch.
 The record suggests that all three children were Annie's, but that she had reason to insert the word "Wood" only into Marcella's name.
 No definite GRO birth references have yet been found for the boys.

 About a year later Annie married William Henry Hurst.
 The marriage certificate [Marriage Index: Pancras 1b 253, 1892 (June)] states that they married on May 25th 1892 at the Pancras Register Office.
 It names her as "Annie Wood Hurst" and describes her as a widow aged 32 whose father Michael Riley was a chimney cleaner.
 William Henry is described as a bachelor and blacksmith aged 40 whose father George (1) was an engine smith.
 The bride signed her name as "Annie W. Hurst".
 By this device she seems to have been contriving to acknowledge an earlier Woodhurst association whilst presenting herself as a Hurst.
 Their joint address is given as 8, Little George Street.
 The witnesses were R. Clark and Mary Eliza Clark.
 This couple were Richard William Clark and Mary Eliza (nee Hazel) who had married in 1873 [Marriage Index: Pancras 1b 57, 1873 (Dec)].
 Both the 1881 and 1891 Censuses find them living with their children at 8, Little George Street where Richard, born in St. Luke's, was occupied as a blacksmith.